devShahriar/xm/Readme.md

 - Method: PUT
 - Endpoint: /v1/companies/{id}

-Updates the information of an company
+Updates the information of a company

 ### 5. Delete a Company